BeverlyFigueroa/Projects/Baseball.md

 ```
 ![image](https://github.com/BeverlyFigueroa/Projects/blob/gh-pages/UnitsOfWork_Table.PNG?raw=true)

-##Next, I was instructed to insert data for Player History for the six Players – assigning half of them to Team 1 and --half to Team 2 - ##leaving EndDate NULL for all 6, and making sure you do not assign any of the Players to Team 3:
+## Next, I was instructed to insert data for Player History for the six Players – assigning half of them to Team 1 and half to Team 2 - leaving EndDate NULL for all 6, and making sure you do not assign any of the Players to Team 3:
 ```{sql connection=}
 INSERT INTO PlayerHistory (PlayerHistoryID, TeamID, PlayerID, PlayerBatingAverage, PlayerStartDate, PlayerEndDate, PlayerPosition)
 VALUES  (951, 1234, 20357, '300', '2003-07-21', NULL, 'First Base'),